Find Affordable College Courses

 Baytown, TX

-Lee College ranked #13 on this year’s Best Value Nursing Schools in the Southwest Region list.
-Lee College is a moderately-sized public school located in the city of Baytown.
+Lee College did quite well in this year’s ranking of the best value schools for nursing students.
+It came in at #13 on the list.
+Lee College is a medium-sized public school located in the city of Baytown.

 Out-of-state tuition fees for undergraduate students at Lee College are $4,302 per year.
 While working on their degree, nursing majors at Lee College accumulate an average of around $14,500 in student debt.

-Lee College also claimed a spot on our Best Nursing Schools in the Southwest Region list.
-It’s in the top 10% of all schools in this category.
+On top of its placing in our value ranking, Lee College also did well on our Best Nursing Schools in the Southwest Region list.
+It’s in the top 10% of all schools reviewed in this analysis.

 Read full report on Nursing at Lee College